roozbeh360/dota-2-engine/README.md

 ok that's it .

-you can add even make it faster by enabling php memCached extention .
+you can even make it faster by enabling php memCached extention .

 http://www.php.net/manual/en/memcached.installation.php